fstepho/insightcode-cli/docs/SCORING_THRESHOLDS_JUSTIFICATION.md

 ## Executive Summary

-This document provides comprehensive justification for the scoring thresholds used in InsightCode v0.2.0, based on empirical research, industry standards, and academic literature.
+This document provides comprehensive justification for the scoring thresholds used in InsightCode, based on empirical research, industry standards, and academic literature.
 All thresholds have been validated against real-world data from 18 popular open-source projects representing 4.8M+ lines of code.

 ## Methodology Overview